ldevernay/ldevernay.github.io/_presentations/code.md

 Pour bien garder en tête.
 >Citation

+!!!
+These are the notes for the first slide
 ///
 ## Demo 1
     let a = 2;
     let b = 3;
     console.log(a+b);

+!!!
+This will only display in the notes window...
 ///
 ## Demo 1

 Slide 3
 ![Jenga](/assets/jenga.png)

+!!!
+... and this is great!